mikeTwoTimes/hangman/README.md

 A blazingly fast Hangman game written in C++ for UNIX terminals.

-# Compilation
+# Compilation & Usage

 Enter 'make' in the cloned repo to generate the executable and object files.

-# Usage

 You will have to pass the "words.txt" file around with the executable, and your terminal must have [ANSI escape code](https://gist.github.com/fnky/458719343aabd01cfb17a3a4f7296797) support.

 # Blazingly Fast?